 Our medical weight loss program includes two phases:

-During assessment phase our weight loss doctors will measure your height and weight to estimate your accurate Body Max Index (BMI), your waist and hip circumference to calculate your waist to hip ratio and will perform body composition analysis.
+During the assessment phase, our weight loss doctors will measure your height and weight to estimate your accurate Body Max Index (BMI), your waist and hip circumference to calculate your waist to hip ratio, and will perform body composition analysis.

-We will also order comprehensive blood, saliva and urine tests to diagnose hormonal or metabolic imbalances that might be contributing to excess weight gain.
-Weight loss doctor Dr. Fazylova is using a natural, functional & integrative medicine approach for weight loss.
+We will also order comprehensive blood, saliva, and urine tests to diagnose hormonal or metabolic imbalances that might be contributing to excess weight gain.
+Weight loss specialist Dr. Ali uses a natural, functional & integrative medicine approach for weight loss.

 Medical diseases that contribute to weight gain: